Edward-lapanu/Edward-lapanu/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on Web development projects.
-- 📫 How to reach through:
+- 📫 How to reach at:
+  edwardlapanu@gmail.com

 <!---
 Edward-lapanu/Edward-lapanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.